nac294/C-basics/modules/functionSyntax.md

 ```
 In English, a C function takes input that is a proper subset of all valid inputs, it then maps that input onto a valid output.
 For example, let's look
 at a simple example from algebra.
 A function ```f(x) = x + 3```, the only parameter of this function is x, and any input to this function will result in
-input + 3.
-If 3 is passed in, the result will be 6.
+the input + 3.
+For a few alternative examples, If 2 is passed in, the result will be 5.
 If 27 is passed in, the result will be 30.

 ***
 ### Now, let's write this same function (```f(x) = x + 3```) in C...

   <details>
-  <summary>Solution</summary>
+  <summary>Solution (Click me!)</summary>

   ```C
   #include <stdio.h>